shreyashpatil17/factwise/README.md

 Whats not working?
 1) Edit option :- It is not working as If i had worked on that then the time limit would have be exceeded

+To run the application:-
+1) Clone the Repo
+2) Install the necessary npm Modules (npm install)
+3) Run the application (npm start)